 - Coir Blankets – Open-weave with seeding before or after installation; before installation with thicker mats

 Coir installation depends on the product type.
 However, there are a couple of universal preparations.
 Debris and large obstructions should be removed from the area before installing any coir erosion control solutions.
 Most products require stakes or staples for anchoring purposes, so those should be ready for use.
 For more detailed instructions, see our PDF installation flyers:

 6. With the different types of coir blankets, how do I choose which one to use?

 When choosing between coir blankets, the first consideration is the timeline of the project.
 An erosion control mat can last from 9 months to 6 years, depending on the thickness and type of mat.
 The second consideration is the slope of the area.
 Steep slope erosion control requires heavier coir blankets with small openings to keep soil and seeds from leaving.
 The final consideration is water flow.
 Just as with slope, heavier water flows require heavier mats or blankets to keep vegetation and soil in the area.

 7. What is the difference between coir logs and wattles?

 Coir logs and wattles are similar in size and shape, but they do have a few differences.
-Wattles are slightly smaller in size, ranging from 6" to 12" in diameter; coir logs have diameters of 12" or 16".
+Wattles are slightly smaller in size, ranging from 6" to 9" in diameter; coir logs have diameters from 9" to 20".
 Coir wattles are not as dense as logs, causing them to be more flexible.
 Coir logs are used for heavy duty slope protection against erosion, while the pliable wattles are generally used for filtration.

 For a listing of coir and other erosion control products, visit the Erosion Sediment Control Products page.